-- Essentially, this is how the standard normal curve in Table A-105 works.
-Every set of numbers converted to Standard Units will have a mean of 0 and a SD=1. - The values of the mean, median, the minimum, maximum, percentiles, are affected by both the addition (or subtraction) of a constant and multiplication (or division) by a constant. - The values of the measures of spread that is, the IQR and the standard deviation, and the range, are only affected by multiplication (or division) by a constant.
+• Essentially, this is how the standard normal curve in Table A-105 works.
+Every set of numbers converted to Standard Units will have a mean of 0 and a SD=1.

+- The values of the mean, median, the minimum, maximum, percentiles, are affected by both the addition (or subtraction) of a constant and multiplication (or division) by a constant. - The values of the measures of spread that is, the IQR and the standard deviation, and the range, are only affected by multiplication (or division) by a constant, the IQR and standard deviation are not affected by the addition (or subtraction) of a constant.